 It is longitudinal actions that are discussed and analysed.
 This results in values for the Additional Stress, and for the longitudinal force onto the substructure.
 These are the parameters which need to be checked.
-There are four actions which contribute to these parameters: change in temperature of the deck, end-rotations of the decks due to Temperature Difference, end-rotations due to vertical train loads, and longitudinal sway due to braking and traction forces.
+There are four actions which contribute to these parameters: change in temperature of the deck, endrotations of the decks due to Temperature Difference, end-rotations due to vertical train loads, and longitudinal sway due to braking and traction forces.
 The stresses and movements depend on the sequence in which the loads are applied and move.
 Current practice uses the LM71 load model (see 6.3.2 of EN 1991-2:2003) to model the effect of the train, with the load positioned on the bridge where it gives the most severe effects (see 6.8.1 in EN 1991-2:2003).
 As explained in 10.2.5, LM71 cannot be used to model the moving train using step-by-step behaviour adjusting the position of LM71, so simplifying assumptions are made.
-In these studies it is assumed that a seasonal temperature change occurs first, followed by Temperature Difference, and then the train load and the braking and traction effects of the seasonal temperature change, so there are two loading stages, and two analysis stages that relate to them.
+In these studies it is assumed that a seasonal temperature change occurs first, followed by Temperature Difference, and then the train load and the braking and traction effects occur simultaneously.
+It is shown that the Temperature Difference effect can be combined with the effect of the seasonal temperature change, so there are two loading stages, and two analysis stages that relate to them.
 There is also a combined analysis stage, in which all the effects are combined.